kimballa/like-the-art/README.md

 ## LED Neon Power

-Power is distributed through a collection of IRBL8721 Power MOSFETs.
+Power is distributed through a collection of power MOSFETs.
 We can activate them through our I/O which is a combination of GPIO and 8-bit parallel busses (PCF8574) on I2C.
-These signals are AND'd (by a SN75374, which drives the MOSFETs) with a PWM signal we also control for brightness and effects control.

-The '374 is negative logic; we drive the input low to illuminate the LEDs.
+Control signals are NAND'd together with a PWM signal we also control for brightness and effects control; that is fed into a 75374 low-side driver that converts a logic-level signal into a high-voltage gate signal for the power MOSFETs.
+The '374 is negative logic; we drive that input low to illuminate the LEDs.
+However, as we have a NAND layer in front of it, these cancel out so a control signal should be high to light an LED sign and that sign is lit only when the PWM duty cycle is also high.

 ## Ambient operation